 The Chorus was founded in the aftermath of the Great Chicago Fire, in an effort to restore civic pride and boost the morale of Chicagoans following incredible devastation.
 Prior to the Fire, the City had boasted many neighborhood and ethno-centric choruses, but, along with much of the City, their rehearsal halls and music collections were destroyed.
 From its very beginning, therefore, Apollo was meant to be an organization that brought singers from diverse communities in Chicago together into one ensemble that would carry on beloved traditions and create new ones.
 Since 1872 the Chorus has continued to be a welcoming community of singers who are drawn together by their mutual love of music and their dedication to the cultural life of Chicago.

-The Apollo Chorus of Chicago is a world-class musical organization that performs preeminent choral works at premier venues.
+The Apollo Chorus of Chicago is a distinguished musical organization that performs preeminent choral works at premier venues.
 As a volunteer community chorus bound together since 1872 by a shared love of choral music, Apollo continually strives to advance musically and to increase appreciation of choral music by presenting concerts and educational programs for diverse communities throughout Chicagoland.